 The right barbecue tools can make your life easy.
 Not having the right barbecue tools can make your life hard and your barbecue a chore.

 Merriam-Webster tells us that a tool is something (such as an instrument or apparatus) used in performing an operation or necessary in the practice of a vocation or profession; a scholar's books are his tools.

 A pitmaster has tools as well.

 Some are essential, others are not, but they're sure fun to have around, and they'll make you're barbecue a breeze.

 I'll go over must have barbecue tools and show you some fun ones as well.

-Now let's see what you can't live without...
+Now let's see what we can't live without...

 You can barbecue on a grill, but a smoker is the barbecue tool that gives you real barbecue flavor you can't get from a grill.